Quaden2307/flight-price-predictor/README.md

 ## Data Pipeline

-The pipeline runs daily via launchd, pulling round-trip flight offers from a commercial pricing API and writing them to a local SQLite database.
+The pipeline runs daily on a schedule (macOS launchd), pulling round-trip flight offers from a commercial pricing API into a local SQLite database.
 One row per offer.
+It has run unattended since early May 2026, including through slow-API days, and has accumulated **400,000+ offers**.

 **What it does each day:**
-- ~3,200 API calls per run (200+ routes × 7 departure months × 2 trip-duration offsets)
+- ~3,200 API calls per run (200+ routes × 7 departure months × 2 trip lengths)
 - ~4,000 offers inserted per day
-- Retry-with-backoff on `RequestException` — 3 attempts, exponential backoff starting at 2s.
-Has cleanly handled multiple slow-API days with zero final failures.
+- Retries failed calls up to 3 times with increasing wait times — multiple slow-API days handled with zero final failures
-- Per-run logging to a `runs_logs` table (start/finish, calls, inserts, failures)
+- Logs every run to a `runs_logs` table (start/finish, calls, inserts, failures)
-- Daily backup of the SQLite file to a cloud folder
+- Backs up the database to a cloud folder

-**Post-collection data-quality checks** (`dedupe.py`, `audit.py`):
+**After each run, two quality checks** (`dedupe.py`, `audit.py`):
-- 9-column exact-key dedup guard (dry-run by default; `--apply` to delete)
+- Removes exact duplicate rows
-- NULL audit on modeling-critical columns (`price`, `airline`, `departure_at`, `return_at`, `trip_duration_days`, `lead_time_days`)
+- Flags missing values in columns the model depends on
-- Range audit (impossible values like negative prices or trip durations >365 days)
+- Flags impossible values (negative prices, trip durations over a year)
-- Volume-drop detection: relative (flags days >25% below a 3-day rolling baseline) and absolute (flags 2+ consecutive days below a hard floor)
+- Detects volume drops — a day with unusually few rows usually means a silent collection problem
-- Exits non-zero on any anomaly so launchd's stderr log captures the alert
+- Exits with an error code on any anomaly so the scheduler's log captures the alert

 **To run the collector:**